J-Caguioa/TestRepo/README.md

 # TestRepo
-Test repository for MSDS 6306: Doing Data Science.
+Test repository for the 2018 winter session of MSDS 6306.402: Doing Data Science.